Xayw3/Algorithm-A1/README.md

 # Algorithm-A1

-The task was to rewrite the name alphabetically using the algorithm I entered the name into a variable
+The task was to rewrite the name alphabetically using 'ASCII' and the buble sort algorithm I entered the name into a variable
 Changed the meaning of Characters to Decimal Value Used buble sort